 Non-print materials requested by faculty are purchased only to support the curriculum and teaching needs, as opposed to material intended simply for entertainment.
 In the case of foreign language video-recordings, the library will purchase these in the original language wherever possible, with English subtitles.
 DVD is the preferred format for video-recordings.
 A request to purchase a DVD of a title we already own in VHS format will be considered if the video is in poor condition or the DVD contains extras deemed to be necessary for the curriculum.
 Prior to ordering a video-recording, faculty should consider if a rental is more appropriate since most educational video-recordings do not circulate often and they may become dated quickly.
 All requests for video-recordings over $200 will require the Director of the Library’s approval.

 This consists primarily of textbooks and supplementary materials received through the South Carolina Department of Education’s Public Review of Instructional Materials.
 The library collects only those subject areas that correspond with the Department of Education’s course offerings: art, health, language arts, mathematics, music, physical education, science, and social studies.
 In conjunction with a faculty member from the Education Department, the library will regularly withdraw superseded editions and outdated materials, usually those over five years old.

 Archives and Local and College History Collections

 The library will keep, preserve, and continue to collect all publications written by or pertaining to the Coker family.
-Additionally, the library will keep books pertaining to the history of the college and Hartsville.
-The library will retain existing archival materials such as photographs, costumes, college publications, letters, records, and various ephemera which reflect the past and present of Coker College.
+Additionally, the library will keep books pertaining to the history of the university and Hartsville.
+The library will retain existing archival materials such as photographs, costumes, university publications, letters, records, and various ephemera which reflect the past and present of Coker University.
 Archival items falling outside these realms will be offered to the appropriate local museums, societies, and libraries.
-We will also maintain a print and electronic archive of administrative college reports, studies, and accreditation materials.
+We will also maintain a print and electronic archive of administrative university reports, studies, and accreditation materials.